Document Header

 The uninstaller class is a static class used when your plugin is uninstalled; it will use the plugin_uninstall trait provided by {eac}Doojigger.

-The file name should be uninstall.php and should exist in the root folder of your plugin.
+The file name must be uninstall.php and must exist in the root folder of your plugin.

 defined( 'WP_UNINSTALL_PLUGIN' ) or exit;